jdubreuil00/jdubreuil00/README.md

 Masters of Computer Science and Software Engineering Student at Merrimack College

 - 🔭 I’m currently working on my masters degree at Merrimack Collegs
-- 🌱 I’m currently learning Java, Machine Learning, and Cloud Computing
+- 🌱 I’m currently learning about Java, Machine Learning, and Cloud Computing
 - 💬 Ask me about anything
 - 📫 How to reach me: dubreuilj@merrimack.edu
 - 😄 Pronouns: he/him